ContextBot stops the context rot

 ContextBot fits into your existing GitHub process, working in the background to keep context files up to date.
 Each week:

-- It analyzes pull requests and merged code changes.
+- It examines your team’s pull requests and commits.

 - Then it opens a PR with targeted updates to context files.